ChefSteveP/neural-texture-compression/README_new.md

 ## Overview

 Modern video games and real-time photorealistic graphics applications demand photorealistic rendering using high-resolution physically based rendering (PBR) materials.
 These materials—color, normal, roughness maps—occupy significant storage and VRAM.
 This project introduces a neural texture compression framework using convolutional autoencoders, achieving a **4× compression ratio** with minimal perceptual degradation, optimized for real-time performance.

-## Usage Instructions

-1. To train the model from scratch, run `python train.py` from the root directory of the project.
-2. To evaluate the trained model and view reconstruction results, run `python eval.py`.

 ## Problem Statement